Back to Articles

 Pay minimums on all loans, extra toward highest interest rate.

-• Loan B: $15,000 at 5.5%
+Loan B $15,000 5.5% 2nd

-Result: Saves most interest
+Result: Saves the most interest by targeting high-rate loans first.

 The Snowball Method